-Network monitoring system , what do you need to know about it?
+Network monitoring system in 2020: What do you need to know about it?

-Some of the features about Network Monitoring System that you must know: Characteristics required for a Good Network Monitor System
+Some of the features about Network Monitoring System that you must know in 2020: Characteristics required for a Good Network Monitor System

 For any company networks are now a fact of life.
 They are one of the most important elements of your business so a network monitoring system able to oversee and provide feedback on your network is absolutely imperative.
 If the network goes down for whatever reason your data won’t be transmitted and your company won’t be offering any service to its clients, your SLAs will suffer, your brand will be tarnished, and your customer complaints lines will be red hot with incoming grievances.

 For all these reasons and more, a monitoring system can make all the difference to your business.
 The main objective of any systems administrator is to ensure that the network is in tip-top shape, performing as required, 100% of the time.
 Choosing the right tool for the job is going to help you detect problems before they provoke a general network collapse or at least some serious downtime.

 To be clear about terms, we should first distinguish between network monitoring and network management.
 Monitoring is what allows you to analyze and get feedback on your network’s status.
 Network management, on the other hand, goes further, as it not only allows you to manage your systems but also to take actions to alleviate network problems and provide global oversight of all your systems.

 In this article we’re going to take a look at carrying out some basic network monitoring, and go on to look at the principal characteristics that any network monitoring system should have.

 Network monitoring 101, where syslog messages and bandwidth control are fundamental.